echoy1/INST377Final_Project/README.md

  npm install bulma
  ```

-### Node.js
+### All other dependencies
-Server based operation that allows application to be run locally.
+General instructions that should install all the necessary dependencies needed to run application.

 #### Through terminal:
  1. Navigate to your project directory.